 The latest development is a hybrid concrete chamber complete with concrete sliding door as in (a), optional secure lid in the roof slab as in (c) (for the case of certain borehole pump houses) and an optional high mast as in (e) protruding out of the centre of the roof slab (for the case of elevated transformers and solar panels).
 The mast has an outer steel shell encasing the concrete and an internal duct for the cable coming down from the Eskom transformer / solar panels.

-The company has a core team of seven employees with Dr. Papenfus as director.
+The company has a core team of six employees with Dr. Papenfus as director.

 Brief Historical Background